rebelsky/csc321-jekyll/_dev/_eboards/eboard02.md

 ### Good things to do (Academic)

+* Convocation Thursday at 11 in JRC 101:
-* Convocation Thursday: Democracy at the Roots: Culture and Sovereignty in Haiti
+  Democracy at the Roots: Culture and Sovereignty in Haiti
 * CS extras Thursday: Summer research opportunities in CS.

 ### Questions

+About how long is the typical question response in a journal entry?
+  : A paragraph.
+So, say, 50-100 words.

 Reflections on the assignment
 -----------------------------